HeHo3100/Phase_Sensitive_Detection_for_Spectroscopy/README.md

 Thus the correct time vector of your raw data is needed as an ascii file as well as the correct 'number of spectra per period' as input for the first textbox
 ###### Input needed:
 PSDData.txt, time values of your raw data (e. g.
-'FilenameOfYourRawData_t.txt') which contains temporal data as acolumn vector, correct 'number of spectra per period' in first textbox
+'FilenameOfYourRawData_t.txt') which contains temporal data as a column vector, correct 'number of spectra per period' in first textbox
 ###### Output:
 None